arijeet11/VHDL/README.md

 Project 2.
 It is 4:1 multiplexer designed using with-select statement.
 This could also be done using when-else statement.

 Project 3.
 It is 3 bit D Flip-Flop which also acts as a counter.
 It counts from 000 to 111.
 The count can be varied by changing the number of bits of Q and D i.e. std_logic_vector

+Search for this github repository or file on google by typing arijeet11 VHDL